 We provide all information required in accordance with U.S. GAAP, but we believe that evaluating our ongoing operating results may be difficult if limited to reviewing only U.S. GAAP financial measures.
 In an effort to provide investors with additional information regarding our results, we also provide non-GAAP information that management believes is useful to investors.
 We discuss sales, income, earnings per share, gross margin, and SG&A expense performance measures that are, for comparison purposes, adjusted to eliminate items or results stemming from divestitures and other discrete events.
 We do this because management uses these measures in evaluating our underlying performance on a consistent basis across periods.
-We also believe these measures are frequently used by securities analysts, investors and other interested parties in the evaluation of our ongoing performance.
-These non-GAAP measures have limitations as analytical tools, and securities analysts, investors and other interested parties should not consider any of these non-GAAP measures in isolation or as a substitute for analysis of our results as reported under U.S. GAAP.
+We also believe these measures are frequently used by securities analysts, investors and other interested parties should not consider any of these non-GAAP measures in isolation or as a substitute for analysis of our results as reported under U.S. GAAP.
 These non-GAAP measures may not be comparable to similarly titled measures used by other companies.